The Short Version

 I definitely felt hopeless at times, but there was always the slight hope of a hope that God was real and would not leave me to sink in the mud of the pit that was my life and had been for so very long.
 That hope literally kept me alive.

-A positive that came out of that hopelessness, which I know sounds very strange to say, is a realization of how powerless I was to change myself.
+A positive that came out of that hopelessness is a realization of how powerless I was to change myself.
 With all my efforts, I could improve but never overcome.
 I could skirt the edge of the pit at times but never really be free from falling back in pretty regularly.
 There was always more struggle than anything else with true victory seeming only a fairytale.